Charel-G/underfloor-heating-planner/README.md

 ## Features

-- Multiple floors with rename and delete options
+- Multiple floors with add, rename and delete options
 - Walls snap to grid, intersections and existing points, and can be dragged or resized
 - Walls have adjustable thickness (default 0.25 m) and doorways can be dropped onto walls
 - Walls and zones can be drawn segment by segment: each click starts the next line from the previous end.
 Press **Esc** to finish drawing